Meet the Trustees

-For the last 11 years David has captained the Birkett Long cricket team, during which time every member of the George family, except Lorraine, has performed admirably, none more so than Rob!
+David has captained the Birkett Long cricket team for many years, during which time every member of the George family, except Lorraine, has performed admirably, none more so than Rob!
 Having recently retired from competitive sport, David’s love of sport is now confined to that of a spectator and he has a particular passion for football and cricket.
 From a more recreational perspective, David enjoys cycling, running, walking, music and travel!

 Lorraine is Rob’s Mum.
 As a youngster, she attended the Royal Ballet School and her passion is dance and all things Performing Arts!
-She is a Fellow of the Associated Board of Dance – and the performing arts.
-Soon after Rob (the youngest of three brothers) was born, Lorraine founded her own school in Colchester – the Lorraine George School of Dance and Performing Arts.
-The school has since gone from strength to strength and now has approximately 300 pupils.
+She is a Fellow of the Associated Board of Dance.
+Soon after Rob (the youngest of three brothers) was born, Lorraine founded her own school in Colchester – The Lorraine George School of Dance and Performing Arts.
+The school went from strength to strength and now has approximately 300 pupils.
 In August 2018 Lorraine retired from the school to concentrate more fully on the activities of the Rob George Foundation and perhaps occasionally relax!

 Philip George - Chairman

 Philip (“Pip”) is Rob’s Dad.
 He is a solicitor and now a consultant to Birkett Long of Colchester, Chelmsford and Basildon, where he was previously Managing Partner.
 He headed up the firm’s Commercial and Corporate Finance team for many years and successfully led the firm’s applications for ISO 9001 and Lexcel accreditation.
 His experience spans a wide variety of commercial issues and sectors (particularly healthcare), where he has offered advice on partnerships and joint ventures, sales and purchases of companies and businesses, Private Finance Initiatives and Private Public Partnership projects.